 Amber Handon, MEd, CCC-SLP

 Amber Handon, Med, studied Linguistics and Kinesiology at the College of William and Mary and received her Bachelors of Arts in 2004.
 She received her master’s in communication disorders from the University of Virginia in 2007.
 Since graduation, she has been working as a school-based speech-language pathology with Charlottesville City Schools.
-She serves preschool and elementary students and their families.
+For ten years she served preschool and elementary students and their families.
+She has recently made a transition to serve middle and high school students and their families.

 Cornelia Hawkins-Long, MS, CCC-SLP

 Cornelia is a proud and practicing speech pathologist with more than 20 years of experience in all professional settings to include outpatient rehabilitation, inpatient rehabilitation, acute care setting experience, public school practitioner and a former private practice owner where her specialization was accent modification and dialect reduction.
 Cornelia is seeking an endorsement by the Virginia Department of Education in Educational Leadership and will pursue a doctoral degree.
 Cornelia enjoys politics and is passionate about all things promoting or affecting the field of speech-language pathology.
 She has been married to Rendell for 23 years and they have 2 children, Lauren a sophomore at Troy University on a volleyball scholarship and Langston who is in 8th grade.
 Cornelia has served speech pathologist in VA and would be honored if elected to serve again.